 - Use the Smoothing slider to reduce the cursor movement as desired.

-Steps to enable Eye Tracking
+Steps to activate Eye Tracking

-If you need to modify the time it takes to trigger an action using Dwell Control, you can do so using the Seconds option in Settings > Accessibility > AssistiveTouch > Dwell Control .
+If you need to modify the time required to trigger an action using Dwell Control, you can do so using the Seconds option in Settings > Accessibility > AssistiveTouch > Dwell Control .
 You can also modify the AssistiveTouch menu to add more actions or remove existing ones from the Customize Top Level Menu option located on the same page.

 Source: https://thanhnien.vn/cach-dung-eye-tracking-cua-ios-18-de-dieu-khien-iphone-185240625110002805.htm